loopdeer/pad-resources/README.md

 Requirement
 -----------
-- Node 8 & Yarn
+- Node 8 & Yarn...This one should support the latest Node.
 - For rendering video: ffmpeg

 Usage